Top Prague Travel Tips for Your First Visit

 From the waterfront you can see her: the Prague Castle.
 She proudly stands on top of the Hradčany Hill.
 It is also referred to as the Prague Fort.
 The fort dates from the 9th century and is the largest in the world.
 The full castle area (all that falls within the walls of the castle) is also one of the largest in the world.
 The view from this hill is breathtakingly beautiful, by the way.

 There are three ways to buy tickets for the Prague Castle.
 I will explain them below.

-Not the most beautiful square in the city, but definitely one with history, and one that played a big part in the city.
+Not the most beautiful square in the city, but definitely one with history, and one that played a big part.
 The square is 750m long, one of the largest in Europe.
-Originally, the square served as a horse market.
+Originally, it served as a horse market.
 Now it is located in the shopping area of Prague.
 On the other side of the square you can find the National Museum.
 The square played a major role in the rebellion of students against the suppression of the communist regime in the Czech Republic.

 If you would like a great tour with guide through the Jewish district, to learn more about the history of the district and its inhabitants, then you can book a 2.5 hour tour with professional guide through the button below.

 The best way to discover a city is with a Free Walking Tour.
 I always go for the Sandemans walking tour.
 They gather at a fixed time every day at a fixed location (check the website to see where).
 Our tour guide Andy (pictured above) took us for a couple of hours through the city and did not only tell us about the history of the city, but also gave us tips for some great restaurants and cafes.

 The tour guides do not get paid for these tours, and even pay Sandemans to give this tour.
 So make sure you give the guide a nice tip at the end of your tour.
 I always calculate about € 2.50 per hour (per person).
 Then you will get somewhere between € 5 and € 10 per tour per person.
 But you can also decide to give more of course.